Children's Coding Games: Building Logic and Creativity for the Future

 You might be surprised, but to introduce a child to the world of coding… you don’t need a computer or a phone!
 Yes, the very things that first come to mind when people talk about programming are absolutely unnecessary when we’re talking about little ones and early steps.

 To begin learning the basics, there’s no need to turn on any gadgets.
 Many activities can help children grasp key concepts through physical interaction and play.
+By playing these screen-free coding games, children internalize programming concepts in a fun and memorable way.

 For the Youngest (Ages 3–5): Coding Games for Preschoolers